K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3-2-2-4-4-2'/> 3.2.2.4.4.2.
 Check/ Modify Deployment Job Configuration
 1. Click the “Configuration” icon of the created Deployment Job.
 ![106]
-2. Go to the Configuration details page and check the coninformationrmations saved.
+2. Go to the configuration detail page and inquire the configuration information stored at the time of creation.
 ![104]
 3. To modify, re-enter the inputs and click “the Save” button.
 ![107]